Merih Demiral: Loan to Atalanta

 On 6 August 2021, Atalanta announced the signing of Demiral from Juventus on loan with an option to buy.
 During the 2021–22 season, he accumulated a total of 42 appearances in all competitions, scored two goals, and provided three assists.
 Atalanta exercised the right to buy on 17 June 2022 for a fee of €20 million.

+Al-Ahli

+On 19 August 2023, Demiral joined Saudi Pro League club Al-Ahli on a three-year contract for a reported fee of €17 million..

+On 24 August 2023, he made his debut with the team against Al-Okhdood in a 1-0 Saudi Pro League win.
+On 22 December 2023, he scored his first goal with the team and also made his first assist against Al-Fayha in a 0-4 Saudi Pro League away match win.

+On 16 September 2024, he made his AFC Champions League Elite debut against Persepolis in a 1-0 home win.
+He played all 2024–25 AFC Champions League Elite matches and helped the team to win the tropy with his performance.

 International career

 Demiral represented Turkey at junior levels, including Under-17 and Under-19.
 He made his debut for the senior squad on 20 November 2018 in a friendly against Ukraine, as an 85th-minute substitute for Mert Müldür.
 On 11 June 2021, Demiral scored an own goal in a 3–0 defeat against Italy in the first game of the UEFA Euro 2020 campaign; it was the first time in the tournament's history that the match opener kicked off with an own goal.

+On 7 June 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+In the round of 16 match against Austria, he was awarded player of the match by scoring a brace in a 2–1 victory, securing his country's qualification to the quarter-finals.
+His first goal, netted just 57 seconds into the game, set a record as the fastest goal in the knockout stages of the European competition.

+On 14 October 2025, he scored double in a 2026 FIFA World Cup qualification match against Georgia in Kocaeli Stadium, in Kocaeli where he birth.